Daniel R. Porterfield: Aspen Institute

 The Aspen Institute named Porterfield to succeed author and journalist Walter Isaacson as its next president and CEO on November 30, 2017.
 He assumed the position on June 1, 2018.

 In one of his early public appearances as President and CEO, Porterfield described the Aspen Institute as “a force for good in communities near and far; convening thinkers and leaders; bringing into contact the very best ideas; framing and helping to solve the great difficulties of the day; confronting challenges from which others turn away; investing in leaders of every type; and always ensuring that questions of ethics and values and meaning have a prominent place in our conversations and our society.”

 At the Aspen Institute, Porterfield has led an era of organizational development and growth.
-The Institute’s operating budget has increased from $158 million in 2018 to more than $260 million in 2025, and its endowment has tripled to more than $350 million.
+The Institute’s operating budget has increased from $158 million in 2018 to $316 million in 2026, and its endowment has nearly quadrupled to $466 million.

 Highlights of Porterfield’s tenure include: the 2024 creation of the Institute’s Center for Rising Generations, which develops the leadership of youth and young adults, powered by a $185.7 million endowment gift from the Bezos Family Foundation; the revitalization of the Institute’s Aspen Meadows campus in Colorado, including a full hotel renovation and the creation of the Resnick Center for Herbert Bayer Studies, a $20 million gallery and learning space dedicated to the art and ideas of the Bauhaus master Herbert Bayer who was one of the Institute’s founders; and the launch of major new partnerships, including investments of nearly $40 million to foster inclusive economic growth; more than $20 million to support grassroots change-makers in dozens of communities; more than $30 million to build a network of programs serving opportunity youth; $75 million for a new initiative on gender equity and women’s professional advancement; and tens of millions of dollars for efforts to advance climate solutions, expand access to top colleges, strengthen trust across society, advance family-centered approaches to public policy, and more.